-The Licensing Officer explained that the applicant had advertised the application, as required, by way of the statutory poster at the premises and by advertisement in a local newspaper and that the application had also been advertised on the Council’s website for the full consultation period.
-In addition, 55 addresses were consulted in writing and informed that an application had been received.
-4 valid representations were received from Other Persons.
-The representations made reference to matters that relate to the prevention of public nuisance and prevention of crime and disorder licensing objectives.
+The Licensing Officer explained that the applicant had advertised the application, as required, by way of a poster at the premises and by advertisement in a local newspaper and that the application had also been advertised on the Council’s website for the full consultation period.
+In addition, some 311 addresses were consulted in writing and informed that an application had been received.
+1 valid representation was received from Other Persons.
+The representations made reference to matters that relate to the Prevention of Public Nuisance licensing objective.
 It was confirmed that all Responsible Authorities received a copy of the application and no representations were received from those Responsible Authorities.

 Reasoning and decision

-The Licensing Sub-Committee considered the merits of the application and had regard to the Council’s Statement of Licensing Policy and guidance issued by the Secretary of State under section 182 of the Licensing Act 2003.
-The Licensing Sub-Committee considered the steps which were appropriate and proportionate to promote the licensing objectives, and after taking account of all relevant issues that had been raised in the application and by the written and verbal representations, decided to GRANT the application for the Premises Licence, subject to conditions as set out below:
+In making their decision, the Sub-Committee considered the merits of the application and had regard to the Council’s Statement of Licensing Policy and guidance issued by the Secretary of State under section 182 of the Licensing Act 2003.
+The Sub-Committee considered the steps which were appropriate and proportionate to promote the licensing objectives, and after taking account of all relevant issues that had been raised in the application and by the written and verbal representations, decided to GRANT the application to VARY the premises licence subject to conditions as set out below.

 The prevention of crime & disorder

 1. The premises shall install and maintain a comprehensive closed-circuit television system (CCTV).